Usually, high blood pressure in children, as in adults, has no identifiable cause.

 Excessive amount of salt and calories in their diet

-Social risk factors such as child abuse Overview of Child Neglect and Abuse Child neglect is withholding essential things from children.
-Child abuse is doing harmful things to children.
-Some factors that increase the risk of child neglect and abuse are poverty, drug... read more , violence among family members, or food and/or housing insecurity
+Social risk factors such as child abuse Overview of Child Neglect and Abuse Child maltreatment includes all types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (for example, clergy, coach, or teacher)... read more , violence among family members, or food and/or housing insecurity

 Smoking tobacco Smoking Smoking tobacco is harmful to almost every organ in the body.
 Smoking increases the risk of heart attack, lung cancer, chronic obstructive pulmonary disease (COPD), and other disorders.
 Nicotine... read more or using any nicotine-containing product (such as vaping products Vaping Vaping refers to inhaling vapor (volatilized liquid) produced by battery-powered devices.
 The vapor can contain nicotine, tetrahydrocannabinol (THC) and cannabinoid (CBD) oils, and other substances... read more ) and exposure to secondhand smoke may also contribute to high blood pressure.